-Cortes de la Frontera is on the edge of the Sierra de Grazalema Parque Natural, Malaga province, Andalucia, Spain
+Cortes de la Frontera is on the edge of the Sierra de Grazalema Parque Natural, overlooking the spectacular valley of the Rio Guadiaro in Malaga province, Andalucia, Spain

 Rio Guadiaro Valley